Bind user defaults to different identifier

 Save perferences for a Mac OS X bundle.

 I’m building a preference pane in Cocoa and would like to save the user defaults for this bundle (e.g., save the status of a checkbox to “start automatically”).
 This works just like you would expect but, it writes the settings to the com.apple.systempreferences instead of the com.example.MyBundle defaults.
 This is not only ugly it’s also dangerous when multiple bundles would overwrite each other’s preferences because they use the same variables.
 It’s much cleaner to write the user defaults for the bundle to com.example.MyBundle.

 Some Cocoa code

-Now that you have to code to read and write the boolean value you can fix your interface.
+Now that you have code to read and write the boolean value you can fix the interface.
 Drag a connection from the checkbox to your class and select the ‘setMyValue’ method.
 If you run this bundle and click the checkbox it will write the status to the bundle with the bundle identifier you specified.